Insurance Forms and Processes

 The customer wanted to start small by purchasing FileHold Express and the bronze implementation package.
 Like many small companies there were no full time internal IT support staff and a trusted external IT consultant was used who was very responsive and helpful in providing the needed IT infrastructure.
 Once set up FileHold can be operated by any desktop computer user and is administered by a designated “System Librarian” who does not need to have a high level of IT skills.

-In the initial installation / training session 2 schemas were set up (a schema is a type of document i.e. a standard form) for documents that are used frequently in an organization.
+In the initial training session, two schemas were set up (a schema is a type of document i.e. a standard form) for documents that are used frequently in an organization.
 The initial schemas were:

-- Cancelations – Used when something is canceled.
+- Cancellations – Used when a policy is cancelled.

 Originally, the plan was to have an electronic folder for each customer which would mean creating as many as 10,000 folders a year!
-FileHold consulting showed the customer how to use the “Views” feature to create a default view, that could then Group the files by Customer Name.
+FileHold consulting showed the customer how to use the "Views" feature to create a default view, that could then group the files by Customer Name.
 The use of metadata capture and the powerful search engine allows the customer to simplify the document filing process.
-Now they can simply store files based on Year, and not worry about folders.
+Now they can simply store files based on Year, and not worry about having so many folders.

-Future plans call for implementation of an electronic fax server to eliminate the printing process completely.
-They would use Quick Scan Pro (QSP) scanning software (included in every purchase of FileHold) to process the TIFF images.
-Eventually the company will set up many document schemas, add more scanning functionality and continue to convert masses amount of paper into electronic forms.
+Future plans call for implementation of an electronic fax server to send documents directly to FileHold and eliminate the printing process completely.
+The company has plans for many document schemas, adding more scanning functionality and continue to convert masses amount of paper into electronic forms.
 FileHold scanning and imaging software can scale to meet the customers growth plans and allow them access to documents via the web from anywhere they have access to the internet.

 To learn more about how insurance companies can go paperless contact [email protected].